 How are the Photoelectrons created?

 The emission of photoelectrons is triggered by specific wavelengths of light that resonate with the 4D Aether at the surface level of the material.
-This occurs at a point when the circular waves are resonant with a square area of space.
-The result is the energy is extracted from the vacuum of space.
+This occurs at a point when the circular waves come into resonance with a square area of space.
+The result is that energy is extracted from the vacuum of space.
 The cosmic microwave background can no longer be seen as a relic of the Big Bang, as its frequency and wavelength are found to exhibit a strong correlation to the frequencies that produce the photoelectric effect.

 What does this mean for the future?